dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/HOME_ASSISTANT_SETUP_GUIDE.md

 ### Step 1: Create Your AWS Account

 Navigate to https://aws.amazon.com and click the Create an AWS Account button.
 Enter your email address and choose an account name.
-Select Personal as the account type.
-Provide your contact information including phone number.

-AWS requires a credit card for identity verification.
-Enter your payment information.
-AWS will place a small authorization hold that will be reversed, typically one dollar.
+AWS sends a verification code to your email address.
+Enter the code to verify your email.

+Choose a password for your AWS account.
+AWS requires strong passwords with uppercase letters, lowercase letters, numbers, and special characters.
+Enter your password and confirm it by entering it again.

+### Step 2: Provide Contact Information

+AWS asks for your contact information including name, phone number, and address.
+This information is required for account verification and billing purposes.
+Enter accurate information as AWS may use it to verify your identity.

+Choose Personal or Business account type.
+Personal accounts work fine for home automation purposes.
+Business accounts provide features needed for commercial use but are not necessary for smart home control.

+### Step 3: Payment Information

+AWS asks for payment information during registration.
+Enter your credit or debit card details.
+AWS uses this information for identity verification and will charge your card only if you exceed free tier limits.
+Most home automation usage stays well within free tier limits.

+AWS may place a temporary hold on your card for verification purposes.
+This hold typically releases within a few days.

+### Step 4: Identity Verification

+AWS requires phone verification to confirm your identity.
+Choose whether you want to receive verification by voice call or SMS text message.
+AWS sends a verification code to your phone.
+Enter the code on the verification page.

+### Step 5: Support Plan Selection

-Select the Basic Support plan, which is free and provides access to documentation, forums, and service health dashboards.
+AWS asks you to select a support plan.
+Choose the Basic Support plan which is free.
+This plan provides access to documentation, whitepapers, support forums, and AWS Trusted Advisor.
+You do not need paid support plans for home automation purposes.

-### Step 2: Identity Verification

-AWS will verify your identity through a phone call or text message.
-Choose your preferred verification method.
-If you select text message, AWS will send you a four-digit code.
-If you select voice call, an automated system will call you and read the code twice.
-Enter the verification code when prompted.

-After verification completes, AWS needs a few minutes to activate your account.
-You will receive a welcome email when your account is ready.
-This usually takes five to ten minutes but can take up to one hour during high-traffic periods.

-### Step 3: Enable Multi-Factor Authentication

-After your account activates, log in to the AWS Console.
-Click on your account name in the top right corner and select Security Credentials.
-Under Multi-Factor Authentication, click Activate MFA.
-Choose Virtual MFA device and follow the prompts to set up an authenticator app on your phone.

-Multi-factor authentication adds an extra security layer.
-Even if someone obtains your password, they cannot access your account without the second factor.

-### Step 4: Select Your Region
+### Step 6: Region Selection

-AWS operates in multiple geographic regions.
-You should select the region closest to your physical location to minimize latency.
-Common regions include us-east-1 for US East Coast, us-west-2 for US West Coast, and eu-west-1 for Europe.

-All services you create in this guide must be in the same region.
-Note your selected region and use it consistently throughout the setup process.
+After account creation completes, sign in to the AWS Console.
+In the top right corner, you will see your selected region.
+Click on the region to open a dropdown menu showing all available regions.

+Choose a region geographically close to your location for best performance.
+For users in the eastern United States, us-east-1 (Virginia) works well.
+For western United States users, us-west-2 (Oregon) provides good performance.
+European users should choose eu-west-1 (Ireland) or eu-central-1 (Frankfurt).

+Remember which region you selected.
+You must create all related AWS resources in the same region for them to work together.
+If you create your Lambda function in us-east-1, your Parameter Store parameters must also be in us-east-1.

 ---

 ## Phase 2: IAM Role Creation

-IAM stands for Identity and Access Management.
-You need to create a role that defines what permissions your Lambda function has.
-This role allows the Lambda function to write logs to CloudWatch and read configuration from Parameter Store, but prevents it from accessing other AWS services.
+IAM (Identity and Access Management) controls permissions for AWS services.
+Your Lambda function needs an IAM role that grants permission to write logs and read Parameter Store values.

 ### Step 1: Access IAM Console

-From the AWS Console, use the search bar at the top of the page.
-Type IAM and press Enter.
-Click on IAM in the search results to open the Identity and Access Management console.
+From the AWS Console search bar at the top of the page, type IAM and select IAM from the search results.
+This opens the IAM console where you manage users, roles, and permissions.

-### Step 2: Navigate to Roles
+### Step 2: Create Role

-In the left sidebar, click on Roles.
-You will see a list of existing roles if any exist in your account.
+Click on Roles in the left sidebar navigation.
+This displays all roles in your account.
 Click the Create Role button to begin creating a new role.

-### Step 3: Select Trusted Entity

-On the Select Trusted Entity page, choose AWS Service as the trusted entity type.
-From the list of use cases, select Lambda.
-This configuration allows Lambda functions to assume this role.
-Click Next to continue.
+Under Select Type of Trusted Entity, choose AWS Service.
+This indicates that an AWS service rather than a user will use this role.
+Under Choose a Use Case, select Lambda from the list.
+This tells AWS that your Lambda function will use this role.
+Click Next: Permissions to continue.

-### Step 4: Attach Permissions Policies
+### Step 3: Attach Policies

-You need to attach two managed policies to this role.
+The permissions page lets you select which policies to attach to your role.
+Policies define what actions the role can perform.
+You need to attach two policies for the Lambda Execution Engine to function correctly.

 In the search box, type AWSLambdaBasicExecutionRole.
-This is a managed policy provided by AWS that grants permission to create log groups, create log streams, and write log events to CloudWatch Logs.
-Check the box next to this policy.
+Select the checkbox next to this policy.
+This policy grants permission to write logs to CloudWatch Logs, which allows you to see what your Lambda function is doing and diagnose any problems.

-Next, search for AmazonSSMReadOnlyAccess.
-This policy grants read-only access to Systems Manager Parameter Store where you will store your Home Assistant credentials.
-Check the box next to this policy.
+Clear the search box and type AmazonSSMReadOnlyAccess.
+Select the checkbox next to this policy.
+This policy grants permission to read values from Parameter Store, which is where you will store your Home Assistant URL and access token.

-After selecting both policies, click Next to continue.
+After selecting both policies, click Next: Tags to continue.

+### Step 4: Add Tags

+Tags help you organize and track AWS resources.
+Tags are optional but can be useful if you manage multiple AWS resources.
+You can add a tag with Key set to Purpose and Value set to Home Assistant Integration.

+Click Next: Review to continue to the review page.

 ### Step 5: Name and Create Role

+On the review page, enter LambdaExecutionEngineRole as the role name.
+Role names must be unique within your AWS account.
+This name clearly indicates the role's purpose.

-Enter LambdaExecutionEngineRole as the role name.
-Add an optional description such as Execution role for Lambda Execution Engine with Home Assistant integration.
-Review the permissions to confirm both policies are attached.
-Click Create Role to complete the process.
+Enter a description such as Execution role for Lambda Execution Engine with Home Assistant Extension.
+Descriptions help you remember what each role does if you create multiple roles.

-The role now appears in your roles list.
-Click on the role name to view its details and confirm that both AWSLambdaBasicExecutionRole and AmazonSSMReadOnlyAccess are listed under permissions policies.
+Verify that both AWSLambdaBasicExecutionRole and AmazonSSMReadOnlyAccess appear in the policies list.
+If either is missing, click Previous to go back and add it.

+Click Create Role to create the role.
+AWS creates the role and returns you to the roles list where you can see your new role.

 ---

 ## Phase 3: Parameter Store Configuration

-Parameter Store is part of AWS Systems Manager.
-It provides secure storage for configuration data and secrets.
-You will store your Home Assistant URL and access token here as encrypted parameters that only your Lambda function can read.
+AWS Systems Manager Parameter Store provides secure storage for configuration values.
+You will store your Home Assistant URL and access token here so they do not appear directly in your Lambda function code or environment variables.

-### Step 1: Access Systems Manager
+### Step 1: Access Parameter Store

-From the AWS Console search bar, type Systems Manager and select it from the results.
-In the left sidebar, find and click on Parameter Store under the Application Management section.
+From the AWS Console search bar, type Systems Manager and select AWS Systems Manager from the results.
+In the left sidebar, scroll down to the Application Management section and click Parameter Store.

-### Step 2: Create Home Assistant URL Parameter
+### Step 2: Create URL Parameter

-Click the Create Parameter button.
-Enter the following details for your first parameter.

-For the parameter name, enter /lambda-execution-engine/homeassistant/url.
-This path follows a hierarchical structure that groups related parameters together.
+Click Create Parameter to begin creating your first parameter.
+Set the name to /lambda-execution-engine/homeassistant/url.
+The forward slashes create a hierarchy that organizes your parameters.
+The Lambda function reads parameters starting with /lambda-execution-engine/ by default.

+Under Description, enter Home Assistant base URL for API access.
+Descriptions help you remember what each parameter contains.

-Set the tier to Standard.
-The Standard tier is free and supports parameters up to 4 kilobytes, which is sufficient for a URL.
+Set Tier to Standard.
+Standard tier is free and provides adequate storage for URLs.
+Advanced tier costs money and is unnecessary for these parameters.

-Set the type to String.
-The URL does not need encryption since it is not secret information.
+Set Type to String.
+The URL does not need encryption since it is not sensitive information.

-In the value field, enter your complete Home Assistant URL.
-Include the protocol and port number.
-For example, if you use Cloudflare Tunnel, enter something like https://homeassistant.yourdomain.com.
-If you use port forwarding, enter https://your-ip-or-domain:8123.
-Make sure the URL is exactly how you access your Home Assistant instance from outside your network.
+In the Value field, enter your complete Home Assistant URL including the protocol and port.
+For Cloudflare Tunnel access, use https://homeassistant.yourdomain.com.
+For direct access with SSL, use https://your-domain-or-ip:8123.
+For local access without SSL, use http://your-ip:8123 but this is not recommended for security reasons.

+Do not include a trailing slash at the end of the URL.
+The URL should end with the domain or port number.

-Add a description such as Home Assistant base URL for API access.
-Click Create Parameter to save.
+Click Create Parameter to save this parameter.

-### Step 3: Create Home Assistant Token Parameter
+### Step 3: Create Token Parameter

-Click Create Parameter again for your access token.
-Enter /lambda-execution-engine/homeassistant/token as the parameter name.
+Click Create Parameter again to create the access token parameter.
+Set the name to /lambda-execution-engine/homeassistant/token.

-Set the tier to Standard.
-Set the type to SecureString.
-The SecureString type encrypts the value using AWS Key Management Service.
-This encryption protects your access token even if someone gains access to Parameter Store.
+Set Type to SecureString.
+This encrypts your access token so it cannot be viewed in plain text through the AWS Console.
+AWS automatically encrypts the value using your account's default encryption key.

-In the value field, paste your Home Assistant long-lived access token.
-You can generate this token from your Home Assistant profile page.
-Make sure you copy the entire token without any extra spaces or line breaks.
+In the Value field, enter your Home Assistant long-lived access token.
+To create a long-lived access token, open your Home Assistant web interface, click on your user profile in the bottom left corner, scroll down to the Long-Lived Access Tokens section, and click Create Token.
+Give the token a name like Lambda Function Access and copy the generated token.

-Add a description such as Home Assistant long-lived access token for API authentication.
-Click Create Parameter to save.
+Paste the token into the Parameter Store value field.
+Click Create Parameter to save this parameter.

-### Step 4: Create Optional Configuration Parameters
+### Step 4: Create Optional Parameters

-You can create additional parameters for advanced configuration.
-These are optional but useful for customization.
+You can create additional optional parameters that override default behavior.
+These parameters are not required but provide additional control if needed.

-Create a parameter named /lambda-execution-engine/homeassistant/assistant_name with type String.
-Set the value to your preferred assistant name such as Jarvis or Computer.
-This controls how you invoke your assistant through Alexa.
+Create a parameter named /lambda-execution-engine/homeassistant/assistant_name with type String if you want to use a custom invocation name for Alexa.
+Set the value to your desired name such as Jarvis or Computer.
 If you skip this parameter, the system defaults to Home Assistant.

 Create a parameter named /lambda-execution-engine/homeassistant/verify_ssl with type String.
 Set the value to true if you use valid SSL certificates or false if you use self-signed certificates.
 If you skip this parameter, the system defaults to true.